Geeks oust miners among Australia's new rich as boom fades

 Blackbird has so far invested in online design platform Canva and Ninja Blocks, a software developer bringing the remote controlled home to the masses by connecting home devices to web and mobile apps.

 “It’s a national imperative that we’ve got to build up the technology industry in this country,” said freelancer.com’s Barrie.
-“I can’t think of another industry could help us go into next 20, 30 years.”
+“I can’t think of another industry that could help us go into the next 20, 30 years.” ($1 = 1.0486 Australian dollars)

+(This story refiles to add dropped words “that” and “the” in the final paragraph)